raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step05.md

 A GPIO pin designated as an **output** pin can be set to high (3.3V) or low (0V).
 Components are usually attached so that setting the output to high will allow current to flow to them, whilst setting the output to low won't allow a current to flow to them.

 A GPIO pin that is designated as an input will allow a signal to be received by the Raspberry Pi.
-The threshold between a high and a low signal is around 1.8V; a voltage between 1.8V and 3.3V will be read as high, otherwise it will be read as low.
+The threshold between a high and a low signal is around 1.8V; a voltage between 1.8V and 3.3V will be read by the Raspberry Pi as high, otherwise it will be read as low.
 Do not allow an input voltage above 3.3V or else you will fry your Pi!

 #### A word of caution

 While connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up otherwise you could damage the Raspberry Pi or the components.

 A few pieces of general advice to follow are listed below: